 Implementation involves selecting accessible platforms, writing clear questions, providing accommodations, and training staff on inclusive practices.
 Regular monitoring helps identify and address ongoing accessibility challenges.

-Here are some FAQs about accessible video interviewing software.
+Here are some FAQs about accessible candidate screening platforms.

-How can small companies implement accessibility features without large budgets?
+How can companies implement accessibility features while maintaining hiring speed?

 Many accessibility improvements cost nothing to implement, such as writing clearer instructions and allowing flexible timing.
 Focus on high-impact changes first, then gradually add more features.